Contractual Autonomy – A Novel Approach to Variation Clauses

 At first instance it was decided that MWB’s credit controller had agreed to a variation with Rock Advertising.
 However, despite the judge considering that there was adequate consideration for the variation, the written agreement expressly precluded oral variation and as such it was held that the variation was not effective.

 Rock Advertising contended on the first point that the judge at first instance was incorrect to find that the clause in the agreement precluded any oral variation of the contract.
-MWB argued on the second point that the judge was 3,500 and its agreement to comply with the terms of a revised payment schedule amounted to good consideration for the contractual variation.
+MWB argued on the second point that the judge was wrong in finding that Rock Advertising's payment of £3,500 and its agreement to comply with the terms of a revised payment schedule amounted to good consideration for the contractual variation.

 LJ Kitchin provided the main commentary and judgment in which he considered a number of previous inconsistent decisions in case law.